 Check out the dynamic ways in which students and faculty at the College of Art and Design are engaging with communities in Cambridge and neighboring areas.
 Student and Faculty Initiatives highlight how the College of Art and Design community responds to community needs by partnering and collaborating with community organizations and neighborhood schools.

-We offer many options for high school students to explore their interests in art and design, enhance their college admissions portfolios, and earn college credit.
-Our College Courses for High School Students Program offers studio art and design courses for all levels of high school students in the fall, winter, and summer.
-Options include courses in our studios in Cambridge, as well as Online Portfolio Preparation Workshops for students who live outside the immediate area or prefer online classes.
-Scholarships are available for local urban students with significant financial need through the Young Artist Scholarship Program (YAP).
-The Young Artist Residency (YAR) Program, offered during the summers only, is an intensive 4-week art and design residency program for high school juniors and seniors seeking to build their portfolios, while earning college credit, live with peers in the Lesley dormitory, and gain the art college experience.
+Select from an array of opportunities for high school students to explore their interests in art and design, and enhance their college admission portfolios, and earn college credit.
+College Courses for High School Students Program offers studio art and design courses at the Lunder Arts Center at Porter Square, Cambridge for all levels of high school students in the fall, winter, and summer, as well as Online Portfolio Preparation Workshops for students who live outside of the immediate area or prefer online classes.
+Need based scholarships are available for local students through the Young Artist Scholarship Program.
+The Young Artist Residency Program, offered during the summers only, is a 4-week art and design residency for high school juniors and seniors seeking to build their portfolios while earning college credit, live with peers in the Lesley dormitory, and gain the exposure to the art school experience.

 We offer continuing education and professional development opportunities for art educators.
 Our programs include summer Studio Residencies for Teaching Artists, offered both on-campus in Cambridge and off-site in Bar Harbor, Maine, and events for educators hosted throughout the academic year.
 Graduate credit and Professional Development Points (PDP) are available.

-In order to support our AIB/LUCAD alums, the college will pilot a studio coop program in summer 2015 that will allow graduates to use our new studios in the LAC to make art and design.
-All AIB/LUCAD graduates are eligible to apply.
+In order to support our College of Art and Design alumni, the college piloted a studio coop program in summer 2015 that allowed graduates to use our new studios in Lunder Arts Center to create.
+All College of Art and Design graduates were eligible to apply.